 Amber comes in a variety of colors, ranging from light lemonades to richer cherries.
 Color hardly means anything on its own, but when debating over raw vs polished, you’ll want to consider who and what you’re buying it for.
 Many suggestions advise getting a polished necklace if purchasing for infants or children.
 This is because raw beads can be too irritating for a young child’s skin due to the porous surface of the bead.
 However, if purchasing for yourself or another adult, a raw necklace may be best.

 Amber works when it’s heated by the body, allowing the resin to seep through the surface and into the bloodstream.
 Lighter colors, such as your lemons or honeys contain more succinic acid, which would be best if considering a polished bead.
 If purchasing a raw bead, your darker colors such as deep honeys and rich cherries would be adequate.

 My son has been wearing his amber teething necklace from http://www.balticwonder.com/ for a few months now.
 Right away we noticed he was drooling less, and after about a week we noticed that his cranky spells and nights spent crying had decreased.
 Amber saved my sanity and brought back my spunky, happy baby back.
 It’s definitely worth a try!
 If you find that amber isn’t working and your baby is really struggling, then perhaps you should take them to the dentist, just to check there are no underlying issues.
 If you are in California you may want to try this Dentist Santa Monica – I’ve heard they are great with young children and babies.
 However, this should be a last resort, and I suggest you make amber your first port of call.
 I even purchased an amber necklace for myself!
+Alternatively, you can try consulting the piedmont dentistry in harrisburg.
 My mother was right.
 Amber was and still is nature’s best advice!